sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/docker_compose.md

 # Updating a Docker Compose Sourcegraph instance

-This document describes the exact changes needed to update a Docker Compose Sourcegraph instance.
+This document describes the exact changes needed to update a [Docker Compose Sourcegraph instance](https://github.com/sourcegraph/deploy-sourcegraph-docker/tree/master/docker-compose).
 Each section comprehensively describes the steps needed to upgrade, and any manual migration steps you must perform.

+A new version of Sourcegraph is released every month (with patch releases in between, released as needed).
+Check the [Sourcegraph blog](https://about.sourcegraph.com/blog) or the site admin updates page to learn about updates.
+We actively maintain the two most recent monthly releases of Sourcegraph.

+Upgrades should happen across consecutive minor versions of Sourcegraph.
+For example, if you are running Sourcegraph 3.1 and want to upgrade to 3.3, you should upgrade to 3.2 and then 3.3.

+**Always refer to this page before upgrading Sourcegraph,** as it comprehensively describes the steps needed to upgrade, and any manual migration steps you must perform.

 ## 3.20.1 -> 3.21.0